1300iyke/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10- It displays the result of power calculations
 11- It converts binary to base 10
-12- It prints all possible combination of two letters
+12- It prints all possible combination of two letters 13- It prints a number with two decimal places